 Tests on the Davis and Sacramento campuses are typically performed twice per year and some units perform their own internal tests to stay current on use of the system.
 UC Davis and UCDMC are part of a regional and statewide emergency management system, and are in compliance with state and federal standards for managing emergencies.
 See information available on the Safety Services website.
-The most recent test of WarnMe occurred on March 12, 2018, at 11:50 a.m., and was announced in advance to the community.
+The most recent test of WarnMe occurred on April 24, 2019, and was announced in advance to the community.